DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: INTRODUCTION

 Generalization to the diversity within a class and across environments is another crucial challenge in building robust pose estimation.
 Collecting sufficient real-world training data for 3D pose estimation robust to visual texture and environment changes is a prohibitively consuming and costly process.
 Many existing works in the field of category-level pose estimation are trained on a specific set of real-world data and evaluated in a single environment~\cite{Wang2019-hy}.
 Promising methods of mitigating the data scarcity issue include leveraging semantic features learned at scale for pose estimation \cite{goodwin2023you} and utilizing readily available labels from synthetic data \cite{You2022CPPFTR}.
 However, there is a notable lack of existing benchmarks suitable for evaluating the zero-shot performance of category-level pose estimation in novel, real-world settings.

-In this work, we introduce DiffusionNOCS, a novel category-level dense pose estimation method based on diffusion models, with multi-modal input representations as shown in \autoref{fig:simple_overview}.
-The probabilistic nature of our method allows it to naturally handle uncertainty, improving robustness and demonstrating state-of-the-art performance on various real datasets despite being trained solely on synthetic data.
+In this work, we introduce a novel category-level dense pose estimation method based on diffusion models, with multi-modal input representations as shown in \autoref{fig:simple_overview}.
+The multi-modal inputs and the probabilistic nature of our method allow it to naturally handle uncertainty, improving robustness and demonstrating state-of-the-art performance on various real datasets despite being trained solely on synthetic data.
 The contributions of this paper are as follows: \begin{enumerate} \item A novel pipeline for category-level object pose estimation via~\textbf{diffusion models with selectable multi-modal inputs}, including different combinations of RGB, surface normals and learned semantic features.
-Our approach's probabilistic nature enables it to seamlessly handle a range of symmetric objects without relying on hand-crafted heuristics. \item A~\textbf{zero-shot generalization benchmark} demonstrating how existing state-of-the-art methods perform in challenging real-world environments featuring occlusions and lighting changes.
-Our proposed approach~\textbf{outperforms all synthetic baselines} and despite being trained only on synthetic data, outperforms methods using real data on average. \end{enumerate}
+Our approach's probabilistic nature enables it to seamlessly handle a range of symmetric objects without relying on hand-crafted heuristics.

+\item A~\textbf{zero-shot generalization benchmark} demonstrating how existing state-of-the-art methods perform in challenging real-world environments featuring pose distribution, lighting, and occlusion changes.
+Despite being trained only on synthetic data, our proposed approach outperforms all baselines using synthetic and real data on average. \end{enumerate}